AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 3. Top-matching documents are inserted into the prompt
 4. The LLM generates a response using both query + retrieved context

-This gives you **dynamic, real-time access** to external knowledge—without retraining.
+This gives you **dynamic, real-time access** to external knowledge - without retraining.

 ### Typical RAG architecture:
 ```